 If it takes far too long, there are some telephone numbers you can call.
 No need to add country codes for a number in Madeira.
 The 291 number is a landline, the numbers starting with 9 are cellphones.
 People will speak English.
 Keep your registration label (the one you received at stop 4) at hand, you will need to tell them the number printed on it.

-If you arrive and you have taken a test in your country of origin, you probably have done your homework and uploaded the test results plus the additional documents, like a proof of your test appointment stating the time and date, to your space in the madeirasafe.com website.
+If you arrive and you have taken a test or received the vaccine in your country of origin, you probably have done your homework and uploaded the test results or the vaccination proof plus the additional documents, like a proof of your test appointment stating the time and date, to your space in the madeirasafe.com website.
 The test result should have been validated in the meantime, and you should be in possession of a QR code.

 You follow the lane with the green dots until you get at a desk (zone 6 in the floor plan) where you will be asked for your QR code.
 They will scan that and check your ID, and the other details like your cellphone number and your email.
 Sometimes, it happens that the validation of your test results has gone wrong.
 Therefore, make sure and carry the report on you, and the additional documents, because they can correct the data in the system accordingly.
 If all else fails, they won’t send you back home, rest assured.
 You will be directed to the blue lane, however, to get a new test taken.